TobikoData/sqlmesh/docs/concepts/configs.md

 ## Settings
 ### connections
 A dictionary of supported connection and their configurations.
 The key represents a unique connection name.
+If there is only one connection, its configuration can be provided directly omitting the dictionary.

 ```python
 import duckdb